rodgersochieng/MyYogaApp/README.md

 ### Project Technologies

-- Ruby version
+- Ruby on Rails
-  3.0.0
-- Database
+- Database sqlite3
-  Postgresql
 - Frontend
-  React
+  React Js

   <h1>Support and Contact Details</h1>
   <h4>This app represents the first version.
 In this case, it is still work in progress.
 In case a user encounters issues or experiences a bug, kindly feel free to reach the developer through rodges.ochieng@student.moringaschool.com</h4>